SoftInstigate/restheart-website/learn/setup.md

 $ java -Dfile.encoding=UTF-8 -server -Djavax.net.ssl.trustStore=rhTrustStore -Djavax.net.ssl.trustStorePassword=changeit -Djavax.security.auth.useSubjectCredsOnly=false -jar restheart.jar restheart.yml
 ```

-#### 5.2 MongoDB authentication with just enough permissions
+#### MongoDB authentication with just enough permissions

-In the previous examples we used a mongodb user with *root *role for the
+In the previous examples we used a MongoDB user with *root *role for the
 sake of simplicity.
 This allows RESTHeart to execute any command on any
-mongodb resource.
+MongoDB resource.

 On production environments a strong security isolation is mandatory.

 In order to achieve it, the best practice is:

 1. use the mongo-mounts configuration option to restrict the resources exposed by RESTHeart;
-2. use a mongodb user with just enough roles: *read* or *readWrite* on mounted databases
+2. use a MongoDB user with just enough roles: *read* or *readWrite* on mounted databases

-The following example, creates a mongodb user with appropriate roles to expose the databases *db1*, *db2* and *db3* in read only mode.
+The following example, creates a MongoDB user with appropriate roles to expose the databases *db1*, *db2* and *db3* in read only mode.

 ```javascript
 > use admin